 Up to this point, all of the Topper track coasters have been new rides that Rocky Mountain has built from the ground up.
-And all of the hybrid IBox track coasters have been retrofits of existing wooden coasters.
+Until 2019, all of the hybrid IBox track coasters were retrofits of existing wooden coasters.
 Proving there was no reason why it couldn’t build a brand new hybrid coaster with an IBox track, Rocky Mountain developed Zadra at Poland’s Energylandia.
 It debuted in 2019.